I-Choose-A/adl-cw2/README.md

 Note: The entire process can take more than 30 minutes as it involves training ResNet50, generating CAMs, and training UNet models with and without bounding box annotations.

-To skip CAM generation, you can copy precomputed CAMs:
+To generate CAM, you can run:
-1. Copy from `ADL-CW2/data/CAM` to `task3/data/`
-2. Run:
 ```bash
 python merged_train_bbox.py
 ```